ahmedzidan/gcp-kubernetes/staticPage/README.md

    app_version=v0.0.1 ant
    ```
    - if your setup correct you will get a message that say ``BUILD SUCCESSFUL``
+## Deployment
+- after we provision the infrastructure, and push the image to container registry we can deploy this app in nginx-static-pages namespace "virtual cluster".
 ## Development build
 - In development we don't need to push or pull image although it's a good practice to not use the official docker image directly you can customize it and use it if you want.
 - To run the code in your machine you should run follow the following